 If pizza and beer are your kind of pairing, I recommend a saison.
 A crisp, bubbly saison happens to be one of my favorite beers for pairing with food, and this match is no exception.
 With saison’s spicy yeast profile, it’s a delicious match with the pesto.
 At the same time, saisons often come with citrus and stone fruit notes, and that effervescent mouthfeel makes it a great palate cleanser to slice through that cheesy summer pizza.

-When you’re in the mood for wine, a lightly oaked chardonnay is a good call.
+When you’re in the mood for wine, a lightly oaked chardonnay is a good call with this grilled peach pizza.
 We don’t need a huge oak bomb, but a touch of oak nicely complements the charred peach slices.
 This kind of chardonnay also gives us some acidity that’s a welcome match to the peach as well as some subtle fruity flavors.

-With fresh peaches ripe and aplenty, I hope you try this prosciutto-grilled peach pizza with pesto.
-I have no doubt it’ll become one of your favorite summer meals.
-Please let me know how you enjoyed this prosciutto-grilled peach pizza recipe in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.
+With fresh peaches ripe and aplenty, I hope you try this grilled peach pizza with pesto and prosciutto.
+I have no doubt it'll become one of your favorite summer meals.

 Cheers!